 School Crossing Patrol Service

-How do we decide where to put a School Crossing Patrol point?
+How do we decide where to put a school crossing patrol point?

-We use a set of criteria developed by the Local Authority Road Safety Officer's Association (Road Safety GB
+We use a set of criteria developed by the Local Authority Road Safety Officer's Association (Road Safety GB) specifically for this purpose.

-We cannot of course provide a patrol on every road crossed by every pupil and parents always retain the responsibility for the safety of their children on the way to and from school.
+We cannot provide a patrol on every road crossed by pupils.
+Parents are always responsible for the safety of their children on the way to and from school.

 Cover is based on assessments of individual points and relief staff are allocated using a priority system.
-Priority A points are the highest priority because they present the greatest risk to pedestrians if left without cover.
-We always try to cover priority A points.
-Crossing points at pelican lights will not normally be covered in the case of absence.
+Priority A are the highest priority because they present the greatest risk to pedestrians if left without cover.
+We always try to cover these wherever possible.
+Crossing points at pelican lights will not be covered in the case of absence.

-It is an offence under the Road Traffic Regulations Act 1984, for a driver to fail to stop for a School Crossing Patrol wearing the official uniform and displaying the patrol stop sign.
+It is an offence under the Road Traffic Regulations Act 1984, for a driver to fail to stop for a school crossing patrol wearing the official uniform and displaying the patrol stop sign.

-School Crossing Patrols have additional powers to stop traffic to help adults cross the road, as well as children going to and from school.
+School crossing patrols have additional powers to stop traffic to help adults cross the road, as well as children going to and from school.